DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 You should also consider if a more advanced way to organise your data, such as object storage or databases might be of help for your project.

 ### Information security level(s) this storage solution will be used for
-While the general information security levels used at Norwegian higher educational institutions are similar (green, yellow, red, black), the classification between which data falls into which category and which solution is allowed for which security level might vary.
+While the general information security levels used at Norwegian higher educational institutions are similar (open/ green, limited/ yellow, confidential/ red, strictly confidential/ black), the classification between which data falls into which category and which solution is allowed for which security level might vary.
+Be aware that dual use research and restricted information may follow separate provisions.

 Please consult the institutional storage guides for details:
 * [NTNU Data storage guide](https://i.ntnu.no/wiki/-/wiki/English/Data+storage+guide)
 * [UiB Storage guide](https://www.uib.no/en/foremployees/153608/storage-guide)
 * [UiO Data storage guide](https://www.uio.no/english/services/it/security/lsis/storage-guide.html)